-- ❖ Menu Text: Name of the menu item to show the Property Sheet window. - Keystroke: Keyboard command to show the Property Sheet window. - Commit Changes On: When a player edits the Properties window during play, there are three methods for committing changes: - Commit on Every Keystroke: Every keystroke and tick-mark click you make are immediately committed as you make them.
-Other players see your changes immediately. - Commit on Apply Button or Enter Key: Changes are not communicated to other players until you click the Apply button at the bottom of the Property Sheet, press the Enter key on your keyboard, or close the Property Sheet window. - Commit on Window Close or Enter Key: Changes are not communicated to other players until you press the Enter key or close the Property Sheet window. - Background Color: You may customize the background color of each Property Sheet window, for example to use different colors for the pieces belonging to different Sides. - Properties: You may select from these formats in which to display Properties: - Text: A simple, single-line field that accepts text - Multi-line text: A field that accepts multi-line text.
+- Menu Text: Name of the menu item to show the Property Sheet window. - Keystroke: Keyboard command to show the Property Sheet window. - Commit Changes On: When a player edits the Properties window during play, there are three methods for committing changes: - Commit on Every Keystroke: Every keystroke and tick-mark click you make are immediately committed as you make them.
+Other players see your changes immediately.

+- Commit on Apply Button or Enter Key: Changes are not communicated to other players until you click the Apply button at the bottom of the Property Sheet, press the Enter key on your keyboard, or close the Property Sheet window. - Commit on Window Close or Enter Key: Changes are not communicated to other players until you press the Enter key or close the Property Sheet window. - Background Color: You may customize the background color of each Property Sheet window, for example to use different colors for the pieces belonging to different Sides. - Properties: You may select from these formats in which to display Properties: - Text: A simple, single-line field that accepts text. - Multi-line text: A field that accepts multi-line text.
 This type of field stretches to fill extra space on the Property Sheet window.
 It is suitable for free form notes. - Label Only: This is not really a Property; it simply adds text to your Property Sheet.
 It is useful for documenting your Property Sheet. - Tick Marks: Displays one or more rows of checkboxes.
 Suitable for tracking ammo or damage.
 Players specify a current and maximum value range. - Tick Marks with Max Field: As above, but the maximum value is displayed in an editable field to the left of the checkboxes.
-Suitable for role-playing games where damage tracking is based on a character attribute. - Tick Marks with Value Field: As Tick marks, but the current value is displayed in an editable field.
-Suitable for large-value Properties where clicking ticks might be impractical and when the exact tick value is important.
-For example weapons that track 100+ rounds of ammo.
+Suitable for role-playing games where damage tracking is based on a character attribute.